Simhyeon/gdmarp/README.md

 Unergonomic to do with simple unix programs or m4 macro processing
 * [ ] Add auto scale macro for texts with external programs

+Not possible to create reproducible output from 'pdf->editable pptx' generation.
+Thus it is better to separate responsibilites of creating a pptx and enabling editing.
+* [ ] Pandoc extension to create editable pptx file.